-At the other extreme, poor candidates for managed Kubernetes services are those who to use several public cloud providers and move applications quickly between them.
-In addition, companies who to use all hosting resources, including an on-premises data center, as a large resource pool from which application components can draw are not a good fit for these managed services.
+At the other extreme, poor candidates for managed Kubernetes services are those who plan to use several public cloud providers and move applications quickly between them.
+In addition, companies that plan to use all hosting resources, including an on-premises data center, as a large resource pool from which application components can draw are not a good fit for these managed services.

 2. Determine multi-cloud goals

 Most companies fall somewhere in the middle of these two extremes.
 If this is the case, the next step is to define your multi-cloud strategy.
 Determine whether you have a static multi-cloud model -- where you place application components into fixed cloud provider hosting groups -- or a dynamic multi-cloud model -- where components move freely across different cloud providers' platforms.

 For those with the static model, using a managed Kubernetes service in each of your public clouds is most likely justified, but only if the cloud provider tightly integrates Kubernetes with a tool, such as Istio, that can distribute work and manage distributed processes.
 In this case, the use of each cloud provider's tools would likely improve your container hosting capabilities.